Generalized Majorization-Minimization: Conclusion

 \section{Conclusion}

-We have introduced Generalized Majorization-Minimization (\ourmethod), a generic iterative bound optimization framework that generalizes upon Majorization-Minimization (MM).
-Our key observation is that MM enforces an overly-restrictive touching constraint in its bound construction mechanism, which is inflexible and can lead to sensitivity to initialization.
-By adopting a different measure of progress, in \ourmethod, this constraint is relaxed to allow for more freedom in bound construction.
+We introduced Generalized Majorization-Minimization (\ourmethod), an iterative bound optimization framework that generalizes Majorization-Minimization (MM).
+Our key observation is that MM enforces an overly-restrictive touching constraint when constructing bounds, which is inflexible and can lead to sensitivity to initialization.
+By adopting a different measure of progress, \ourmethod relaxes this constraint, allowing more freedom in bound construction.
 Specifically, we propose deterministic and stochastic ways of selecting bounds from a set of valid ones.
 This generalized bound construction process tends to be less sensitive to initialization, and enjoys the ability to directly incorporate rich application-specific priors and constraints, without modifications to the objective function.
 In experiments with several latent variable models, \ourmethod algorithms are shown to significantly outperform their MM counterparts.

 Future work includes applying \ourmethod to a wider range of problems and theoretical analysis, such as convergence rate.
 We also note that, although \ourmethod is more conservative than MM in moving towards nearby local minima, it still requires \emph{making progress} in every step.
 Another interesting research direction is to enable \ourmethod to occasionally pick bounds that do not make progress with respect to the solution of the previous bound, thereby making it possible to get out of local minima, while still maintaining the convergence guarantees of the method.